vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/UI Toolkit/Input Issues.md

 - If using the Input System package, it is required to be version `1.1.0-pre.5` or above.

 :::warning
-Do not make assumptions.
+Don't make assumptions.
 Double checking these steps are met is always recommended.
 :::

 To troubleshoot cases where other UI is blocking input, use the Event Debugger (**Window | UI Toolkit | Event Debugger**).